yhaugom/com.telldus/README.md

 ### Z-wave Plug-in switch
 * Not tested settings
 ### Plug-in Switch Mini
-* Settings does not seem to stick.
+* Some settings does not seem to stick.
-* Since my graphical skill are slim to none, I used the icons from the assets of the other switch.
-* Inclusion seems to timeout, especially if the plug has to a go via a couple nodes in the mesh.
+* Inclusion sometimes seem to timeout, especially if the plug has to a go via a couple nodes in the mesh.
 Keep the plug close to the controller while including it.